VirusPilot/stratux-pi4/README.md

 ```
 For the ppm measurement using `gsm_scan`, please follow https://github.com/glidernet/ogn-rf/blob/6d6cd8a15a5fbff122542401180ea7e58af9ed92/INSTALL#L42

-Once you have found the appropriate ppm (e.g. +16 for the FLARM/OGN SDR), the SDR `Serial number` needs to be programmed once again:
+Once you have found the appropriate ppm (e.g. +16 for the OGN SDR), the SDR `Serial number` needs to be programmed once again:
 ```
 rtl_eeprom -s stx:868:16
 ```
-## Remarks - FLARM/OGN frequency usage outside of Europe
-- ogn-rf seems to set the FLARM/OGN frequency according to the device's GPS position with the exception of China (470 MHz) and India (866 MHz) which still needs to be implemented